 In May, he became a member of the newly created European Beat Studies Network under the auspices of the William S. Burroughs scholar Oliver Harris.
 (Two websites of interest are: www.ebsn.eu and www.realitystudio.org).

 In the fall of 2012, he will lead a seminar on “Music and Social Change” and “Music as a Soundtrack to Our Times” at the Omega Institute in Rhinebeck, New York.
 This year is special because it will mark the 100th anniversary of Woody Guthrie’s birth.
 His special guest will be Grammy Award winning songwriter, Ani DeFranco.

-A new studio album by Eric Andersen is currently being recorded in New York and will be released in February 2013.
+A new studio album by Eric Andersen is currently being recorded in New York.

 Andersen has also been invited to write original material by Catherine Camus for a celebration of her father Albert Camus’s 100th year anniversary of his birth in Aix en Provence, France.
 It will also feature a painting exhibition by the German painter Oliver Jordan, who studied under Josef Beuys.
 It will be held at the Grand Théâtre de Provence in Aix-en-Provence on September 28th, 2013.

 Eric is looking forward to this special commemoration event.
 “Camus was a great writer.
 Much observation and deep thought went into every penetrating, liberating sentence.”